PADI vs SSI. What is the difference?

 With many of our gap year diving courses the The Open Water, Advanced and EFR/Rescue courses can be taught either PADI or SSI.

-The divemaster courses tend to be a specific version depending on location.
-On our Thailand Divemaster for instance we train under the PADI banner.
+The divemaster courses tend to be a specific version depending on location, although not always..
+On our Thailand Divemaster for instance we train under the either the PADI or SSI accreditations.

 However, in the Gili Islands we issue Divemaster qualifications under SSI (this is actually called a Dive Control Specialist) Why?
 We find that SSI is much better suited to the conditions in Gili Trawanang, so we rarely teach PADI unless specifically requested.